refinedev/refine/documentation/tutorial/next-steps/inferencer/react-router/ant-design/index.md

 <AddListCategoriesToApp />

-We've mounted the `ListCategories` component to the `/categories` route and added the `categories` resource to the `resources` array.
-By adding the `categories` resource to the `resources` array, sidebar will automatically have a link to the categories list.
+We've mounted the `ListCategories` component to the `/categories` route and added the `categories` resource to the `resources` array, which enables the sidebar will automatically have a link to the categories list.

 Now let's add Inferencer to the `ListCategories` component.